-After a series of consultations held with community in various districts of the state, people are in favour of construction of roads under the project, primarily since the approach roads would provide connectivity the villages to the key economic centers of the state and thus will prove to be a major input in improvement of their day to day affairs.
-The overall social, economic and political status of the tribal community in tribal areas shows that they have become part of the mainstream society, and their lifestyle and livelihood is in no manner different from the other sections of the society.
+After a series of consultations held with community in the 5 sampled ULBs, it was noted that people are in favour of construction of Water Supply Schemes under the project, primarily since the present water supply system in all the five ULBs sampled and studied have a very limited water supply coverage and with the economic growth and rapid urbanization the requirements have increased manifold.
+The overall social, economic and political status of the tribal community in tribal areas shows that they have become part of the mainstream society, and their lifestyle and livelihoods are in no manner different from the other sections of the society.